JoaoBrasOliveira/machine-learning-experiments/README.md

-# Portfolio
+# João's Portfolio

 Welcome to my GitHub portfolio!
-I’m [João], an aspiring data scientist with a background in Accounting.
+I’m João, an aspiring Data Scientist with a background in Accounting.

 In here, you’ll find projects and analyses I’ve worked on, including my master’s thesis about fraud detection.
 All the projects are open-source, and as such are available under the MIT License.